What is Siam Park officially?

 Ian's Siam Park review

 It's very difficult to be critical of anywhere I've been to more than 100 times.
 The strange thing is, I've only been on the slides at Siam Park about 5% of those visits.
-Do I have money to burn?
-Not at all.
-Because as resident, I can buy the "Aguita" yearly pass for the cost of just 2 non-resident visits.

-The reason I've bought this pass for the 4th consecutive year is simple.
-Siam Park is the best water park in the world.
 When you consider that it's competing with parks backed by Disney and Universal Studios with incredibly high standards, it's a pretty remarkable achievement.
 And this is why everybody who comes to visit us in Tenerife wants to go.
-The pass pays for itself with friend and family visits alone.
-And that isn't even the clever part.

 One thing's for sure, residents and tourists alike, we're all here for the weather.
 We enjoy nothing better than chillin' on the beach with a drink which is exactly why we go to Siam Park.
 So why not go to the beach?